openstack/cinder-specs/specs/mitaka/backup-snapshots.rst

     snapshot_id = Column(String(36))

-Add the folowing new column to the backups table to record the timestamp of the data::
+Add the following new column to the backups table to record the timestamp of the data::

     data_timestamp = Column(DateTime)